A race track design that combines good racing, fun driving, and rigorous testing

 Spa

 Spa is possibly the best one here.
 Like Project 05, it has very good velocity mapping at the lateral grip limits, extending into the combined acceleration areas.
-The perimeter is very similar in terms of shape and total area, but achieves higher peak lateral g as achieved in Pouhon and Blanchimont (two red "spikes" on the right side behind the legend).
+The perimeter is very similar in terms of shape and total area, but achieves higher peak lateral g thanks to Pouhon and Blanchimont (two red "spikes" on the right side behind the legend).

 Eau Rouge also achieves high lateral g, assisted by the vertical acceleration of the compression.
 Project 05 is missing this elevation effect, mostly as a consequence of steep localised hills being difficult to model smoothly in Blender with my limited experience.
 I wouldn't consider this essential to have on a test track though, as not many other tracks have such extreme elevation change at key grip-limited locations.

-Some of the improvements in definition here could be down to Spa being 25% longer than Project 05, and thus having room for 25% more corners, and longer corners too.
+Some of the improvements in definition here could be down to Spa being 25% longer than Project 05, and thus the plot will have about 25% more data points.

 I'm not a fan of a long track for testing purposes though.
-If there's a specific corner or point on the track that I'm interested in, I don't want to have to wait several minutes for the car to get back there again for more data the next lap.
+If there's a specific corner or point on the track that I'm interested in, I don't want to have to wait several minutes for the car to get back there again to get more data.
 This was an advantage of a completely private test track back in FSAE; we could run the car through a section of track, then immediately turn it around and run back through it again, ignoring the rest of the lap entirely.
 This way we could get data from the same corner 20 times in just a few minutes.

 Combined perimeter overlay

 As well as velocity, COG acceleration values are also influenced by other factors affecting individual tyre grip, such as steering angle, slip angle, slip ratio, and yaw moment forces.
 Plots of various combinations of these factors revealed that for all tested tracks (apart from Monza in some cases), the frequency and distribution of various combinations of these variables were all very similar.
-It became apparent that to improve the diversity further (to improve testing time/distance efficiency), tracks would have to start sacrificing straights for more corners instead, which is undesirable for both data acquisition and good racing.
-At least I didn't fall short of the existing tracks here.
+It became apparent that to improve the diversity further, tracks would have to start sacrificing straights for more corners instead (or otherwise be a lot longer).

 One specific area where Project 05 did appear to fall short was in the variety of yaw moments experienced in a lap.
 The distribution was much more concentrated around 0 than Silverstone and Spa, and looked similar to that of a lap at Monza.
-I thought I was simply missing some variety in high speed corners and sequences, with the higher downforce able to provide higher yaw moments, but stratifying by velocity revealed a similar trend independent of downforce.
+I thought I was simply missing some variety in high speed corners, where the higher downforce would be able to provide higher yaw moments, but stratifying by velocity revealed a similar trend independent of downforce.
 I suspect this must come down to the track surface again.
-Clearly, most moments at corner entry and exit lie within the 50000 range, up to 100000 for faster, sharper instances (I've left these values unitless as I couldn't find an accurate inertia value for a prototype car anywhere).
-That some corners see a value of up to and beyond 500000 is inconceivable, and is only explained by bumps on the track creating noise and allowing for instantaneous extreme moments to be generated.
+Clearly, most moments at corner entry and exit lie within the 50000 range, up to 100000 for faster, sharper instances (arbitrary/unitless values in this instance).
+That some corners see a value of up to and beyond 500000 is inconceivable from typical cornering forces alone, and I suspect most if not all of these super-high yaw moments are from track bumps/curbs creating noise.
+Without going back and painstakingly modelling realistic bumps on my track, this is never going to be a fairly comparable metric.

 Yaw moment distributions

-Based on the results, I'd say the track is certainly fun to drive, promises good racing (theoretically at least), and does a pretty decent job of being a test track to the point of being at least on par with some pretty famous existing circuits.
+Based on the results, I'd say the track is certainly fun to drive, seems promising for good racing, and does a pretty decent job of being a test track to the point of being at least on par with some of the most famous existing circuits that are frequently used for real-world test sessions.